Fastmail offers a powerful search feature to help you quickly and easily find the messages you need.

 You can similarly search Cc/Bcc headers using

 bcc: operators.
-If you want to find messages that were sent to you via a specific alias, use the
+If you want to find messages that were sent to you via a specific address, use the

 deliveredto: operator, e.g.